Nososticta koolpinyah

 commonly known as a Koolpinyah threadtail.

 It has only been found in the vicinity of Darwin and on Melville Island in Northern Territory, where it inhabits streams.

 Nososticta koolpinyah is a small, slender damselfly; males are coloured black with greenish blue markings and greenish brown tinted wings, females are black with yellowish markings and clear wings.

+Etymology

+The genus name Nososticta combines the Greek νόσος (nosos, "disease") with στικτός (stiktos, "spotted" or "marked").
+The suffix -sticta is commonly used in names of taxa related to Protoneura and the subfamily Isostictinae.

+The species name koolpinyah is named for Koolpinyah Station in the Northern Territory, where the original specimens of this species were collected.